“1917,” “Once Upon a Time …in Hollywood” win Golden Globes

 Elton John and Bernie Taupin won the evening’s most heavyweight battle, besting Beyonce and Taylor Swift.
 Their “I’m Gonna Love Me Again” won best song.
 “It’s the first time I’ve ever won an award with him,” Elton said of his song-writing partner.
 “Ever.”

-The Golden Globes, Hollywood’s most freewheeling televised award show, could be unusually influential this year.
-The roughly 90 voting members of the Hollywood Foreign Press Association have traditionally had little in common with the nearly 9,000 industry professionals that make up the Academy of Motion Picture Arts and Sciences.
+The roughly 90 voting members of the HFPA have traditionally had little in common with the nearly 9,000 industry professionals that make up the Academy of Motion Picture Arts and Sciences.
 The HFPA is known for calculatingly packing its show with as much star power as possible, occasionally rewarding even the likes of “The Tourist” and “Burlesque.”

 Sunday’s show may have added to that history with an unexpected award for “Missing Link” for best animated feature film over films like “Toy Story 4” and “Frozen 2.”
 No one was more surprised than its director, Chris Butler.
 “I’m flabbergasted,” he said.

-But the condensed time frame of this year’s award season (the Oscars are Feb.
+But the Globes could be unusually influential this year.
+The condensed time frame of this year’s award season (the Oscars are Feb.
 9) brings the Globes and the Academy Awards closer.
 Balloting for Oscar nominations began Thursday.
 Voters were sure to be watching.

+One thing they couldn’t see much of: female filmmakers.
+Only men were nominated for best director and none of the 10 films up for best picture was directed by a woman.
+Time’s Up, the activist group that debuted at the black-clad 2018 Globes, called the omission “unacceptable.”